 While I have worked at a few firms in my career, there are some best practices that have always risen to the surface when building client relationships.
-Over time they have become second nature to me, but there are always moments where I need to remind myself that client services is not just a profession—it’s an art.
+Over time they have become second nature to me, but there are always moments when I need to remind myself that client service is not just a profession—it’s an art.

 Here are some of the key lessons I have learned:

 - Never end with a “no”; always provide a solution.
 To your clients, you are more than just someone who manages the project, you are their partner—you should be going above and beyond to meet your clients where they are, understanding their needs, and providing solutions.
 Responding with just a “no” stunts any progress you could potentially make to build more trust with your clients and establish yourself as a strategic partner to them.

 - Guide the client and the project.
 Clients are not always black and white with what they want in a project.
 Let me paint a scenario: a client comes to you for help with a PowerPoint presentation, but collectively you and your team realize that they actually need a video, which will have a much greater reach and allow for a more impactful and engaging story.
 By making that suggestion, you’re demonstrating the level of strategic thinking that you and your team can bring to a client, which will help you establish a more collaborative and trusting relationship.